Donkey Kong Country: Retrospective assessments

-Nonetheless, Donkey Kong Country is considered one of the greatest video games of all time.
+Donkey Kong Country has been described as one of the greatest video games of all time.
 USGamer wrote that the criticism was unfair because it "exudes craftsmanship ...
 Rare went to great pains to create a consistent, seamless world that managed to convey trompe-l'oeil immersion", something few developers could replicate.
 Though retrospective reviewers criticised the boss fights, they praised the rhythm, variety, and replay value.
 Polygon said that although some aspects had not aged well, Donkey Kong Country remained among the best Donkey Kong games and deserved praise for resurrecting the franchise.
 Its soundtrack is considered one of the best in games, praised for its atmosphere and diversity.
 Hardcore Gaming 101 said it was the one element that had unquestionably aged well and contained some of the 16-bit era's most memorable music.

 In the years following its release, rumours spread that Miyamoto disliked Donkey Kong Country and found it amateurish, and had created the hand-drawn art style of Yoshi's Island in retaliation for its pre-rendered visuals.
-The author Steven L. Kent quoted Miyamoto as saying that "Donkey Kong Country proves gamers will put up with mediocre gameplay if the art is good" in a 1995 Electronic Games interview.
+Miyamoto spoke highly of Donkey Kong Country in a 2000 interview; he said that Rare "breathed new life into" Donkey Kong, had demonstrated excellent research into what made a Nintendo game work, and proved they could be trusted with the Donkey Kong franchise.
+However, the author Steven L. Kent claimed Miyamoto said that "Donkey Kong Country proves gamers will put up with mediocre gameplay if the art is good" in a 1995 Electronic Games interview.
 Kent said that Nintendo's marketing department had rejected Yoshi's Island as it lacked Donkey Kong Country's pre-rendered graphics, and that this had possibly motivated Miyamoto's remark.
-Miyamoto denied this in 2010, noting he "was very involved" in Donkey Kong Country and had been in regular correspondence with Stamper until the end of the development.
-In 2014, USGamer described Kent's claims as "seemingly apocryphal".
+Miyamoto denied this in 2010, noting he "was very involved" in Donkey Kong Country and had corresponded with Stamper throughout development.
+In 2014, USGamer described Kent's claims as "seemingly apocryphal", and in 2019, the video game historian Frank Cifaldi found that the Electronic Games interview did not contain the alleged quote from Miyamoto.